Pranay22077/Handwritten-Digit-Classification/README.md

 # 🧠 Handwritten Digit Recognition using Neural Networks

-A deep learning project that classifies handwritten digits from the MNIST dataset using a simple Artificial Neural Network (ANN) built with TensorFlow and Keras
+A deep learning project that classifies handwritten digits from the MNIST dataset using a simple Artificial Neural Network built with TensorFlow and Keras

 ---